tinkei/apogeebacktest/README.md

 Algorithms for computing returns were implmented both as static methods and using the method chaining.
 The latter was done to simplify reduction over portfolio returns and returns over time, and the conversion between geometric returns and logarithmic returns.

-The data I/O was abstracted to hide behind a `Market` singleton interface, with the data sources passed during construction through `Connector` objects (mentioned, but not implemented).
+The data I/O was abstracted to hide behind a `Market` singleton interface, with the data sources attached via `Connector` objects.

 Finally, the plotting was implemented as a helper function.
 It used `matplotlib`'s OOP `subplots` implentation instead of plotting imperatively with `pyplot`.